LorinczMate1990/web-logo/readme.md

 };
 ```

-!!!
-Important: When a command is passed to be executed, the { and } must be used.
-Without them, the interpreter tries to evaluate the command by converting it to string.
+It is possible to pass a named function to an other function, too.
+In this case, the function can have parameters.

 ```
-learn formRepeater number codeblock {
+learn formRepeater length number form {
     rep number {
-        codeblock;
+        form length;
         l 360/number;
     }
 };